 Walk Portland: Discover Downtown

 With its compact downtown blocks and abundance of attractions, Portland is the perfect city for a stroll or a roll.
-Walk Portland, a partnership between the Portland Bureau of Transportation and Travel Portland, seeks to make it easier than ever for pedestrians to explore the city.
+Walk Portland seeks to make it easier than ever for pedestrians to explore the city.

 The Downtown Portland Walking Route

-In 2025, we’re launching a short-term pilot wayfinding system to help people explore Portland as a pedestrian: the Downtown Portland Walking Route.
+In the summer of 2025 (August–October), we launched a short-term pilot wayfinding system to help people explore Portland as pedestrians: the Downtown Portland Walking Route.
 The route was created to be a cohesive downtown walking loop connecting Portland landmarks — think top destinations like Powell’s City of Books, Pioneer Courthouse Square and Tom McCall Waterfront Park.
-Signage along the walking route will also encourage pedestrians to discover other local attractions and easily connect to public transit.
+Signage along the walking route also encouraged pedestrians to discover other local attractions and easily connect to public transit.

 Wayfinding in Portland

 Wayfinding is a system of signs, maps and other visual tools to help pedestrians feel safe, comfortable and confident navigating a city on foot.
-During the pilot, you’ll find downtown pedestrian wayfinding signs along the Downtown Portland Walking Route — printed maps are also available at the Portland Visitor Center.
-This pilot and its temporary signage are designed to see what works and what doesn’t in helping people navigate downtown.
+The Walk Portland pilot, conducted from August–October, included downtown pedestrian wayfinding signs along the Downtown Portland Walking Route, with printed maps available at the Portland Visitor Center.
+This pilot and its temporary signage were designed to see what works and what doesn’t in helping people navigate downtown.

 Frequently Asked Questions